bediak/hass-sun-card/README.md

 - This card uses [Sun integration](https://www.home-assistant.io/integrations/sun/) so it needs to be enabled

 ## Install
+If you are using the original home-assistant-sun-card from AitorDB, you need to uninstall it first!

 ### HACS
 Home assistant Sun card is available by default on HACS directory.
 More info [here](https://hacs.xyz/).

 ### Manually
-1. Download the `home-assistant-sun-card.js` file from the [latest release available](https://github.com/AitorDB/home-assistant-sun-card/releases) and save it in your `configuration/www` folder.
+1. Download the `hass-sun-card.js` file from the [latest release available](https://github.com/bediak/hass-sun-card/releases) and save it in your `configuration/www` folder.
 1. Go to `Configuration > Lovelace dashboard > Resources` in Home Assistant and click on `Add resource`.
-    1. Add `/local/community/home-assistant-sun-card.js` to the URL.
+    1. Add `/local/community/hass-sun-card.js` to the URL.
     1. Choose `Javascript Module` as Resource type.

 ## Set up